ncsu-landscape-dynamics/popsborder/README.md

 ### How much pest is in the real shipments?

-Given know import rules and sampling rates and the actual collected data, how much pest is present the in shipments?
-By comparing the actual collected data and the simulated results, we can determine, for given sampling rates, how much pest is present in the shipments.
+Given known import rules and sampling rates and the actual collected data, how much pest is present in the actual shipments?
+By comparing the actual collected data and the simulated results, we can determine, for given sampling rates, how much pest is present in the actual shipments.

 ### Is is better to inspect more shipments or a random box?

-Is our detection rate higher when we pick a random (randomly sampled) box in fewer amount of shipments or when we just look at the box at the top (an easily accessible one) in more (or all) shipments?
+Is our detection rate higher when we pick a random (randomly sampled) box in fewer amount of shipments or when we just look at a box on top (an easily accessible one) in more (or all) shipments?

 ## Documentation